Bishma/blog/content/posts/codename-bad-janet.md

 ### Command Phrases

 There are certain things we want to be able to trigger without a slot.
-These have analogs that as Alexa Routines.
+These have analogs that as Alexa Routines but are also avilable in the skill because we often forget.

 #### Phrases

 - skip back
   - Is also a media command, so "skip back the tv" will also work.
   - Performs a 60 second rewind in all video based Harmony activities.

+## The Project

+It's not very sophistocated yet, so it's all in [this one appdaemon app](https://github.com/Bishma/home-assistant-tng/blob/master/appdaemon/apps/alexa.py).